Exact and Tunable Quantum Krylov Subspaces via Unitary Decomposition: Acknowledgments

-AA acknowledges NSF, award number 2427046, for support.
-AA thanks Anthony Schlimgen and Kade Head-Marsden for helpful discussions on this project.
-AA thanks Nick Mayhall and Vibin Abraham for their useful comments.
+AA acknowledges NSF awards 2427046 and 2429752 for support.
+AA thanks Anthony Schlimgen and Kade Head-Marsden for helpful discussions, and Ed Barnes for helpful feedback on this project.
+AA thanks Tushar Kumar Jain, Nick Mayhall, and Vibin Abraham for their useful comments.
 AA also acknowledges the UND Computational Research Center for computing resources.